-Slánú Stroke Rehab is a new rehab service that specialises in training of the hand and arm after stroke – it helps people to work on improving their hand function by teaching them about their own individual difficulties and working with them to design and implement their own training plan.
+Slánú Stroke Rehab is a rehabilitation service that specialises in training of the hand and arm after stroke.
+We enable you to understand your own individual difficulties and work to design and implement your personalised training plan.

-The service is offered by an occupational therapist (OT) and physical/exercise therapist (PT) after a person has been discharged home from the hospital or inpatient rehabilitation unit.
+The service is offered by an occupational therapist (OT) and exercise therapist after a person has been discharged home from the hospital or inpatient rehabilitation unit.

 What is Upper Limb Rehabilitation?